Improve your interpersonal communication skills

 How to improve your nonverbal communication

 • Incorporate video into your remote work meetings.
 While neutral communicators will do well with phone calls or emails because they focus on words to understand a message, affective communicators could really suffer without nonverbal cues like facial expressions.
-To accommodate both types, try to incorporate more video into your meetings.
+To accommodate both types, try to incorporate more videos into your meetings to have more engaged employees.

 • Use that firm handshake.
 Yes, that age-old advice about giving a firm handshake still holds.
 A University of Alabama study by William Chaplin and colleagues found that people who had a firm handshake made more favorable impressions.
-A 2012 study led by Florin Dolcos found that an initial handshake can enhance the positive effects and reduce the negative effects of a social interaction.
+A 2012 study led by Florin Dolcos found that an initial handshake can enhance a positive outlook and reduce the negative effects of social interactions.

-I’ve saved the best for last!
 Listening is a form of communication because, without it, you don’t have true communication.
-Plus, the act of listening, which is signaled through things like head nodding, eye contact and saying “mhm,” sends a message to the speaker: “You have my attention, and your message matters to me.”
+Plus, the act of listening, which is signaled through things like head nodding, eye contact, and saying “mhm,” sends a message to the speaker: “You have my attention, and your message matters to me.”

 Listening goes beyond just hearing what someone is saying; it involves actively trying to understand and consider what they’re saying.
 Another interesting thing, especially in this digital age, is that listening doesn’t necessarily mean there is an audio component.
 If you’re chatting with someone via Slack messages, you’ll be “listening” to them (i.e., paying attention to their words and trying to understand) without actually hearing them.